 I have always said that what is good for the environment is good for the economy and for our health.
 Taking action on climate change and our environment by investing in clean technology and working in partnership to reduce our carbon footprint will make Canada a leader in the world.
 Listening to the Governor General read the Speech from the Throne, I was delighted to hear him talk about how a clean environment and strong economy go hand in hand.

-Examples in my community include the Burlington Chamber of Commerce, whose climate change adaptation strategy for Canada, which called on the federal government to develop and implement a national strategy on climate change adaption, was adopted this year by the Canadian Chamber of Commerce.
+Examples in my community include the Burlington Chamber of Commerce, whose climate change adaptation strategy for Canada, which called on the federal government to develop and implement a national strategy on climate change adaptation, was adopted this year by the Canadian Chamber of Commerce.
 Oakville Hydro jumped into renewable energy.
 Why?
 It did so because it is good for the bottom line.
 Leadership from the federal government will motivate other levels of government, businesses, and individual Canadians, who need to be partners in this journey, to tackle climate change.

 Oakville North—Burlington is largely an urban riding, but it is blessed with abundant green space.
 It has extensive trails, Bronte Creek Provincial Park, and Glenorchy Conservation Area.
 The preservation of this green space and the growth of our urban tree canopy is of great importance to residents.